 First, we should point

-How is the Budapest-Bucharest train?
+How is the Budapest-Bucharest sleeper train?

 In fact, it was more comfortable than we expected.
-You can buy the seat only or buy the sleeper carriages with couchettes or with beds.
-There are 4-berth couchettes, 6-berth couchettes, both with shared bathroom.
-If you want a private bathroom you need to buy a sleeper ticket with 1, 2 or 3 beds.
+You can buy the seat only or the sleeper carriages with couchettes or beds.
+There are 4-berth couchettes and 6-berth couchettes, both with a shared bathroom.
+If you want a private bathroom, buy a sleeper ticket with 1, 2, or 3 beds.

-First of all, this is a long trip and unless you are on a really (and I mean really!) tight budget I strongly suggest you go with a couchette.
-If its a group of 4 or 6 it really should be a no-brainer.
+First of all, this is a long trip, and unless you are on a really (and I mean really!) tight budget, I strongly suggest you go with a couchette.
+If you are in a group of 4 or 6, it should be a no-brainer.

-How do the coachettes look like?
+What do the couchettes look like?

-The 4-berth couchette was surprisingly comfortable, with air conditioner and more space than what we expected.
-The layout is simple, with seats that convert into 4 berths, looking like two bunk beds.
+The 4-berth couchette was surprisingly comfortable, with an air conditioner and more space than what we expected.
+The layout is simple, with seats that convert into four berths, looking like two bunk beds.

-The coaches have 2 shared bathrooms on each end of the coaches.
+The coaches have two shared bathrooms on each end of the coaches.
 They are very small but fairly clean, similar to airplane ones.
-Tip: Don’t forget to take your own toilet

 How is the Budapest-Bucharest train trip?

-The trip starts in Budapest-Keleti and fortunately, it’s very easy to get to Keleti as there is a metro station right next to the train station.
-To get there you just need to get to metro lines 2 or 4.
+The trip starts in Budapest-Keleti, and fortunately, it’s very easy to get to Keleti as there is a metro station right next to the train station.
+To get there, you just need to get to metro lines 2 or 4.